 I also wired a bell into the circuit that rings when the relay is activated.
 In other words, the boat now has a high water bilge alarm that is required by many marine insurance companies.

-I tested the system by filling the bilge with fresh water until the float switch activated the bilge pump, and simultaneously switching the shore water supply off.
-The pump quickly emptied the bilge and the float then went down and switched itself off, but the water solenoid stayed activate, closing off the shore supply until the contact breaker was switched off and on again.
+I tested the system by filling the bilge with fresh water until the float switch activated the bilge pump, and simultaneously closed off the shore water supply.
+The pump quickly emptied the bilge and the float then sank and switched itself off, but the water solenoid stayed activate, closing off the shore supply until the contact breaker was switched off and on again.

 and a fail-safe shore water supply system.